Skip to main content

 While much of the most detailed research on AR epigenetics comes from the study of prostate cancer, where AR signaling is a central driver of pathology, the fundamental mechanisms are conserved.
 In prostate cancer, hypermethylation of the AR promoter’s CpG island is a known mechanism for silencing AR expression in certain androgen-independent cell lines.
 Conversely, demethylating agents can restore AR expression.
 This provides a clear proof-of-concept that DNA methylation is a powerful regulator of the AR gene.

-In the context of exercise, studies have demonstrated global and gene-specific changes in DNA methylation in following training programs.
+In the context of exercise, studies have demonstrated global and gene-specific changes in DNA methylation in skeletal muscle following training programs.
 While direct evidence pinpointing the methylation status of the specific AR promoter in response to exercise is still an emerging area, the correlation between exercise and increased AR mRNA strongly suggests that epigenetic derepression, likely through hypomethylation and histone acetylation, is the primary mechanism.

 The rapid and transient nature of the AR mRNA increase after a single exercise bout points towards histone modifications as a key early event, while more stable changes following a long-term training program may involve alterations in DNA methylation patterns, creating a form of “epigenetic memory” that primes the gene for future activation.